EXL/2048/doc/NotesMacOS.md

 #4  0x00007fff89d079bf in _CFLogvEx ()
 #5  0x00007fff81f0bd70 in NSLogv ()
 #6  0x00007fff81f0bd08 in NSLog ()
-#7  0x00000001000017e8 in -[GameView drawRect:] (self=0x100173880, _cmd=0x7fff85ba3560) at /Users/exl/Desktop/TestShit/TestShit/GameView.m:20
+#7  0x00000001000017e8 in -[GameView drawRect:] (self=0x100173880, _cmd=0x7fff85ba3560) at /Users/exl/Projects/TestNsFontBug/GameView.m:20
 ...
 ```

-The backtrace shows that the fall occurs on the `- [NSFont description]` method inside the Cocoa (AppKit) framework.
+The backtrace shows that the crash occurs on the `- [NSFont description]` method inside the Cocoa (AppKit) framework.

 #### Additional research: